 The Top Wedding Invitation Tips You Need to Know

 Your wedding invitation is your guests' first peek into your wedding day, so you want to make it shine.
+But with all the options available, it can feel a bit daunting to choose the right invites for your big day—and then make sure that they're properly sent to all of your loved ones.
 Not sure where to begin?
-We've got everything you need to know about this important piece of your stationery right here.
+We've got all the wedding invitation tips and FAQs you need to know about this important piece of stationery.

 Along with listing the location and time of day, the invitation—and, more specifically, its style—hints to the formality of your wedding.
 You should have an idea of the type of event you're throwing—classic and elegant, casual and relaxed, or glam and modern—before you start shopping for stationery, so you can choose an invitation style that hits the same note.
 Then browse stationers' websites and others couples' wedding invitations to gather inspiration so you can give your stationer an idea of what you like.

 Know Your Colors

 Think about your wedding colors too.
 You may want to incorporate your hues and a motif (if you have one) into your wedding invitations—and then carry them throughout the rest of your wedding paper (like the escort cards, menus and ceremony programs) for a cohesive look.
 While ivory, cream or white card stock paired with a black or gold font is the classic choice for formal wedding invitations, you can also brighten your invites with colorful or metallic fonts, paper stock, envelopes and liners.
 Just keep readability in mind when choosing your colors (more on that later).